eirikhaugstulen/plugin-workshop-jordan/day-1-initial-setup/guide.md

 ```

 If you want to replace the default database with a dump, you can replace the db/init.sql file with your own dump.

+If you do not have docker installed, you can get it from [here](https://www.docker.com/products/docker-desktop)